thangadurairajapandiyan/notes/gerrit/basics.md

 If you are amending the change created the new change-id will not be craeted, instaed patch set 2 will be craeted in the same change published.
 If you did not amend and push, it will be craeted as new change and the new commit-id will be created.

+### To push directly to branch, bypassing the code-review proccess
+git push origin branch_name (eg: git push origin master) To push directly to master you need a proper access.